Skip to main content

 • Query availability:

-• Available: All data that satisfies the cache policy is cached, that is, available for synchronous querying.
+• Available: The table's precached data is available for synchronous querying.

 • Date range spanning the data in the table.